-- You can make your complaint to the Quality Improvement Organization.
-If you prefer, you can make your complaint about the quality of care you received directly to this organization (without making the complaint to us). - The Quality Improvement Organization is a group of practicing doctors and other health care experts paid by the Federal government to check and improve the care given to Medicare patients. - To find the name, address, and phone number of the Quality Improvement Organization for your state, look in Chapter 2, Section 4 of this booklet.
-If you make a complaint to this organization, we will work with them to resolve your complaint.
+- You can make your complaint directly to the Quality Improvement Organization.
+The Quality Improvement Organization is a group of practicing doctors and other health care experts paid by the Federal government to check and improve the care given to Medicare patients.
+Chapter 2 has contact information. - Or - You can make your complaint to both the Quality Improvement Organization and us at the same time.